 To achieve complete alignment, OKRs are public to everybody within the company, and set, tracked, and reviewed regularly.

-P: Performance reviews don’t need to be painful
+06. Performance reviews don’t need to be painful

 Effective reviews aren’t about chastising employees for past performance.
 Instead, they need to focus on the bad habits that need breaking or the good ones that need encouraging.
 Identifying and playing to an employee's strengths can help them take pride and be more driven in their work.
 And when you do need to have a difficult conversation about someone's performance or behaviour, be constructive, be willing to listen and compromise, and come armed with solutions.

 Used correctly, performance reviews will deliver their intended purpose: helping your people to improve.

-Q: The right questions can unlock performance potential
+07. The right questions can unlock performance potential

 The best way to get effective feedback is through an employee check-in.